Print Edition - 2017-12-23 | News

 Dec 23, 2017-The Election Commission on Friday allotted seats to the political parties on the provincial assemblies under the Proportional Representation category of election, paving the way for formation of the provincial assemblies.

 There are a total of 220 seats to be filled by way of proportional representation in the seven state assemblies.
 The seven provinces will have assemblies of varying strengths.
-They will have a total of 550 lawmakers elected from the recent polls.
+They will have a total of 550 lawmakers elected from the recent polls.“We have written to the parties informing them about the seats they have won on the provincial assemblies under the PR system,” said Election Commissioner Narendra Dahal.
+“We have given them seven days to submit their list of candidates to be elected.”

 Each party is required to have at least 33 percent women in each assembly while also proportionally representing various ethnic groups.